yukeiyang/xray/README.md

 When flash this firmware, you can choose `Keep settings and retain the current configuration` during the `Flash Image`.

-Or，you can flash the image as brand new one.
+Or，flash the image as brand new one.

 Management IP: 192.168.2.1
 wan port: LAN1